 Homeowners concerned about the purity and safety of their drinking water in the Duluth and Hastings areas know that water filtration systems are the solution.
 However, when they begin to research their options, it quickly becomes apparent that there is a lot to learn before selecting the best system for your home and loved ones.
-The team at Paul Bunyan Plumbing And Drains offers many options to meet your needs and fit your household budget.
+The team at Paul Bunyan Plumbing And Drains offers many options to meet your needs and fit your household budget such as carbon Filter and reverse osmosis.

 Carbon filtration has been in use for a very long time.
 It offers many affordable options for water purification, from the base level filter that uses carbon gravel to block form or activated carbon.
 The primary gravel filter uses the same material you would find at an aquarium store to filter out chlorine.
 These filters are similar to those on a refrigerator or a cartridge filter that comes with a pitcher to filter water in small amounts for drinking.
 Carbon filters remove up to 99.99% of all chlorine, resulting in better tasting and smelling water.